On the wake and flapping dynamics of different aspect ratio flags: Beam mode

 \section{Beam mode}

 The phase-averaged coefficients of the cantilevered modes are computed from the projection of the dimensionless transverse deformation $y(s,t)/L$ onto the beam mode shapes $\kindex{\psi}{i}(s)$:

-The three first cantilevered mode shapes $\kindex{\psi}{i}$ are plotted on the diagonal and the limit cycles for flags of different mass ratio or different aspect ratio are plotted at the intersection of the matrix of \cref{fig:appCantileveredModes}.
+The three first cantilevered mode shapes $\kindex{\psi}{i}$ are plotted on the diagonal and the limit cycles for flags of different mass ratio or different aspect ratio are plotted on the different panels of the matrix in \cref{fig:appCantileveredModes}.
+We use the cantilever beam modes here as they form a common and well-known modal base for decomposing cantilevered deformations.
+The modes are described by analytical expressions, which facilitates comparison between different studies.
+An alternative decomposition using, for example, a proper orthogonal decomposition of the measured flag deformation, yield the same conclusions, but the modes are data-driven and can vary between data sets.